brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 enter circulation!
 1. Since new limestone is randomly distributed and takes a long time to find, the odds of two families overlapping in finding new stone are essentially zero*.
-This give us a consistent ordering for transactions: in the case above, either all village centers accept Bob's transfer to Carole or all of them reject it.
+This gives us a consistent ordering for transactions: in the case above, either all village centers accept Bob's transfer to Carole or all of them reject it.